 How Much Can Forex IBs / Affiliates Earn in the FX Market?

-Whether you have traded FX yourself or recently stumbled upon the rapidly growing world of online FX trading, you’ve probably asked yourself, how much money one can earn as a forex IB or affiliate.
+Whether you have already traded forex, or recently stumbled upon the rapidly growing world of online FX trading, you’ve probably asked yourself, how much money can a forex affiliate / IB (Introducing Broker) earn?

-Important Factors to Consider when Determining How Much You Can Make as an FX IB
+Important Factors to Consider when Determining How Much You Can Make as a Forex IB / Affiliate

-To start, we’ll outline something that many of those new to FX trading may not be aware of, namely that IBs or affiliates are usually paid based on the volume generated by the clients they have referred over.
-To determine how much an IB in the forex market can earn, you just need to perform some basic math, the more volume, the greater the rebates.
+To start, we’ll outline something that many of those new to FX trading may not be aware of: IBs or affiliates are usually paid based on the volume generated by the clients they have referred over.
+To determine how much an IB in the forex market can earn, you just need to perform some basic math calculations.

 Let’s consider an example to better understand this concept.
-In our scenario, we’ll say that an IB receives .1 of the spread charged to the trader on a round turn basis, ie 0.05 when the order is opened and 0.05 when it’s closed.
+In our scenario, we’ll say that an IB receives .1 of the spread charged to the trader on a round turn basis, ie 0.05 pips when the order is opened and 0.05 pips when it’s closed.
 If the trader referred over by the IB in this example were to make 100 trades, then the rebate would be as follows: 100 trades X 0.05 = 10 pips.
 From here, you can simply add in more variables such as the trading volume or number of new clients to see how your revenue grows as more business is referred over time.

 The second point worth noting is that each broker has a unique pay out structure, usually tied to volume.
 Although each broker has their own commission terms, there is a general rule to follow: the greater the volume, the more lucrative the payout.
-If you are a new IB, don’t be surprised if the offer doesn’t look spectacular, this is normal.
-Should your business grow, any smart broker will do everything they can to make sure you feel welcome as the book of business your broker generates can easily be transferred to a competing firm.
+If you are a new IB, don’t be surprised if the commission offering by the broker doesn’t look spectacular, this is normal.
+Should your referral business grow over time, any smart broker will do everything in their power to make sure you feel welcome since the book of business your referral business generates can easily be transferred to a competing brokerage.

 Starting a Broker vs. Becoming an IB?

-A common misconception is that IBs do not earn as much as those that start their own brokerages, which isn’t entirely true.
+A common misconception is that IBs do not earn as much as those who start their own forex brokerages, which isn’t entirely true.
 There are several tradeoffs to consider when building your own forex broker.
-Generally speaking, we always recommend that new brokers start the process as IBs and only take the leap into starting a broker when the revenue justifies it.
+Generally speaking, we always recommend that new FX brokers start off the process as IBs and only take the leap into starting a broker when there is enough revenue to justify the costs.

-The logic is rather simple.
-A successful IB only needs to have a marketing campaign, website, and a good sales team.
-That’s really it.
+The logic behind our suggestion is rather simple.
+A successful IB only needs to have a marketing campaign, website, and a good sales team to get started.
+That’s really it!
 When launching a forex broker though, not only are the above requirements needed but much much more.
-For example, new FX brokers must navigate the ever changing landscape of banking & payments, establish their own technology which often includes hefty monthly fees, invest in more advanced accounting to cover for the expenses and potentially consider obtaining a license which can be a massive expense for a new brokerage.
+For example, new FX brokers must navigate the ever changing landscape of banking & payments, establish their own white label technology which often includes hefty monthly fees, invest in more advanced accounting to cover for the expenses and potentially consider obtaining a forex broker license which can be a massive expense for a new brokerage.
 This all adds up which is why you should carefully think of all the costs and expenses before launching your own forex brokerage.

 Atomiq Consulting – Your Partner for Launching a Forex Broker or Becoming an Introducing Broker / Affiliate